$L^{\alpha-1}$ distance between two one-dimensional stochastic differential equations with drift terms driven by a symmetric $\alpha$-stable process: Distance between solutions in the -norm

-Following the approach in \cite{Tsuchiya,Nakagawa}, we define this approximation by mollifying the function $u(x)=|x|^{\alpha-1}$.
+Thus, our analysis in this paper is restricted to the one-dimensional case.
+We follow the approach in \cite{Tsuchiya,Nakagawa} and define the approximation by mollifying the function $u(x)=|x|^{\alpha-1}$.
 Specifically, let $\pde$ be a smooth mollifier and define $u_{\delta,\eps} \coloneqq u \ast \pde$.
 The key properties of this function and its derivatives, which are crucial for applying Ito's formula and controlling the resulting terms, are summarized in the following lemma.